-Joe Brodnik is a father and kindergarten teacher in northern New Mexico.
+Joe Brodnik is a father and 1st grade teacher in northern New Mexico.
 His partner, Silke Markowski, co-founded the Taos Waldorf School, then left to form Taos Earth Children, an outdoor kindergarten with no school building.
 From 2016-2018, the two worked together, exploring canyons, rivers and their imaginations with the children.
-In the fall of 2018, Joe split off to form a first-grade, a group he plans to take through the eighth grade.
+In the fall of 2018, Joe split off to form a 1st grade, a multi-age group he plans to form over the next three years, then take through the eighth grade.
 Four days a week, Joe and Silke are outside with their kids, rain, snow or shine.
 Follow them as they bushwhack through the wilderness of education, gender roles, fatherhood, motherhood and more while exploring the mountains, forests and canyons of the southern Rockies.

 STORIES FROM REAL LIFE

 Stories and essays shared in the blog include romps in nature with the kids, reflections on outdoor education (occasionally indoor), and a variety of parenting Topics and resources.

 I have degrees in engineering and philosophy and read continuously about neuroscience, cognitive science, child development, the history of childhood, evolutionary theory, the evolution and history of oral and written storytelling, mathematics, and the expression of creativity in children and adults.
 I’m only one man, and a middling one at that, but as much as possible I try to observe these qualities within myself and the children.
 It is the internal stories I am looking for.
 What makes a child feel safe, smart, shy, angry or bored?

 Bite-size versions of the material more thoroughly explored in the blog.
 You can find these and more on our facebook page @offgridkids.org